 Banff National Park is a huge national park.
-You may not be aware, but Lake Louise is 60km (37 mi) away from the Banff Townsite.
-While visiting Lake Louise is certainly doable as a day trip from Banff, many people find it more convenient to split their Banff accommodations between Banff and Lake Louise.
+You may not be aware, but Lake Louise is 60 km (37 mi) away from the Banff Townsite.
+As you can see in our pre-built Banff National Park itineraries, visiting Lake Louise is certainly doable as a day trip from the Town of Banff, but it can be more convenient to split your accommodations between the Town of Banff and Lake Louise.

 If your Banff vacation includes plans to visit Lake Louise, make your stay memorable at one of these excellent Lake Louise hotels.